Controleo3 has been announced and will start shipping this month

 - It reduces the thermal mass of the oven, because less heat gets absorbed by the steel walls.

-- By reflecting heat, it helps to eliminate hot and cold spots in the oven.
+- By reflecting or conducting heat, it helps to eliminate hot and cold spots in the oven.

 Non-convection ovens are inherently left-right temperature balanced.
 Top-bottom imbalance is expected (and desired).
 Front-back imbalance will occur because of the wattage and location of the heating elements, type of insulation and the oven door.
 A convection fan may reduce front-back variation but will also introduce some amount of left-right fluctuation.
 In almost all ovens, the center will be hotter than the corners.